Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/lighting.md

 Wallpaper Engine allows you to create volumetric lighting in combination with 3D models.
 To enable it, select your light and make sure the light type is set to **Point light** or **Spot light**.
 Afterwards, scroll to the bottom of the light settings and enable the **Cast volumetrics** option.

 In many cases, volumetric lighting works very well in combination with **Bloom** and **Ultra HDR**.
 Before tweaking the volumetric lighting visuals, we recommend turning these options on in the **Scene options** tab on the left-hand side, next to the **Layers** tab.
 For more information, take a look at the **Bloom Effects Tutorial.

+Note that volumetric lighting is very expensive and should only be used sparingly.

 * [Bloom Effects](/scene/effects/bloom.html)